 Yet, despite growing concerns about the effectiveness of democracy, citizens in MENA have not completely given up on this political system.
 Substantial majorities still believe that regardless of its shortcomings, democracy remains the best system.
 Demonstrating an even deeper commitment to democracy, majorities also affirm that it is the only viable political system in nearly all the countries surveyed.
-In other words, citizens across MENA realize that democracy may not be perfect, but a clear majority still say it is preferable to a non-democratic system.
+In other words, citizens across MENA realize that democracy may not be perfect, but the majority do not appear to believe a non-democratic system is preferable.

-1See Olson, Mancur.
+&lt;sup>1See Olson, Mancur.
 1993.
 "Dictatorship, Democracy, and Development."
 American Political Science Review 87:3, p.
 576-576.

-2See Jamal, Amaney and Robbins, Michael.
+&lt;sup>2See Jamal, Amaney and Robbins, Michael.
 2022.
 "Why Democracy Stalled in the Middle East."
 Foreign Affairs 101:2, 22-29